acl-org/eacl-2024/_pages/calls/papers.md

 Authors will be allowed extra space after the 8th page (4th for short papers) for an optional broader impact statement or other discussion of ethics.
 The EACL review form will include a section addressing these issues and papers flagged for ethical concerns by reviewers or ACs will be further reviewed by an ethics committee.
 Note that an ethical considerations section is not required, but papers working with sensitive data or on sensitive tasks that do not discuss these issues will not be accepted.
 Conversely, the mere inclusion of an ethical considerations section does not guarantee acceptance.
 In addition to acceptance or rejection, papers may receive a conditional acceptance recommendation.
 Camera-ready versions of papers designated as conditional accept will be re-reviewed by the ethics committee to determine whether the concerns have been adequately addressed.
 Please read the [ethics FAQ]({{ "ethics/faq" | relative_url }}) for more guidance on some problems to look out for and key concerns to consider relative to the code of ethics.

-### Paper Submission and Templates
+### Paper Submission

 Submission is electronic, using the Softconf START conference management system.
-Both long and short papers must follow the EACL 2023 two-column format, using the supplied official style files. <b>Please do not modify these style files, nor should you use templates designed for other conferences.
-Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.</b>

 #### Verification